CLayer-dev/docs/docs/getting-started/set-up-wallet.md

 - **Custom Wallets** (Same as EVM integration)
 - **Mobile Wallets** (Same as EVM integration)

-## Installation Steps
+## Preparation Steps

 1. Choose your preferred wallet
 2. Install the wallet extension or application
 3. Create a new wallet or import existing
-4. Configure network settings
+4. Prepare network configuration settings
-5. Add Circle Layer testnet
+5. Be ready to add Circle Layer testnet when available

 ## MetaMask Configuration